spautz/packagelint/docs/configs-and-typings.md

-# Rule Configs for Packagelint
+# Config Typings for Packagelint

 This article walks through the different config objects that Packagelint consumes while validating rules.